kubewarden/docs/src/tasks.md

 - *Inspect remote policies*: Given a policy in an OCI registry or in an HTTP server, show all static information about the policy.
 - *Dry-run of a policy in your cluster*: Test the policy against crafted Kubernetes requests and ensure the policy behaves as you expect given the input data you provide.
 You can even test context-aware policies that require access to a running cluster, also in a dry-run mode.
-- *Generate initial `ClusterAdmissionPolicy` scaffolding for your policy*: generates a `YAML` file with all the required settings, which can be applied to your Kubernetes cluster using `kubectl`
+- *Generate initial `ClusterAdmissionPolicy` scaffolding for your policy*: Generate a `YAML` file with all the required settings, which can be applied to your Kubernetes cluster using `kubectl`.

 #### Installation